canonical/lxd/doc/instances.md

 ```

 Section indexes start at 0 (which is the default value when not specified), so
-the above example would generate this:
+the `raw.qemu.conf` above example would generate this:

 ```
 [global]